jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

 > **Note** This command is a [Laravel Artisan console command](https://laravel.com/docs/12.x/artisan).

-Now, the Jaxon DbAdmin application is up and running, and the user can log using the credentials provided in the above command, and browse the managed databases in multiple tabs.
+Now, the Jaxon DbAdmin application is up and running, and the user can log in using the credentials provided in the above command, and browse the managed databases in multiple tabs.

 [![jaxon-dbadmin-pgsql-table](./jaxon-dbadmin-pgsql-table.png)](./jaxon-dbadmin-pgsql-table.png)